 The Tesla glass roof is a wonderful feature, but in summer it can cause the interior to become extremely hot due to the sun's rays.

-At Teslabs you can find the right sunshades to ensure a pleasant climate in your Tesla even in summer.
+At Teslabs you can find the right sunshadesto keep your Tesla comfortable in summer

 Tip 4: Climate settings

-If you open the climate settings by clicking on the climate icon, you will find four options in the top right-hand corner: "Off", "On", "Dog" and "Camp".
+If you call up the climate settings by clicking on the climate icon, you will find four options in the top right-hand corner: "Off", "On", "Dog" and "Camp".

-While "Off" is relatively self-explanatory, "On" leaves the air conditioning switched on even when you leave the vehicle - convenient, for example, if you are only going to the ATM for a short time.
+While "Off" is relatively self-explanatory, "On" leaves the air conditioning switched on even when you leave the vehicle - , which is handy if you're just going to the ATM, for example.
 "Dog" activates the aforementioned dog mode and "Camp" maintains the interior temperature, allows power to be supplied via the USB ports, keeps the touchscreen active and deactivates the alarm system.

 Tipp 5: Kabinenüberhitzungsschutz

 The Model 3 has a so-called cabin overheating protection.
-This is activated via Vehicle -> Safety and switches off the air conditioning (or depending on the selection) as soon as the internal temperature exceeds 40 °C. The protection remains active for up to 12 hours or until the battery level falls below 20 %.
+This is activated via vehicle safety and switches on the air conditioning (or the fan, depending on the selection) as soon as the interior temperature exceeds 40 °C. The protection remains active for up to 12 hours or until the battery level falls below 20 %.

 Bonus tip: Leave it plugged in

-If you have a charging facility at home, you should leave your Tesla plugged in permanently - not so that the battery is always fully charged (that would even be harmful), but because the necessary power is then drawn from the socket and not from the battery when the pre-air conditioning is activated.
+If you have a charging facility at home, you should leave your Tesla plugged in permanently - not so that the battery is always fully charged (that would even be harmful), but because the necessary power is then drawn from the socket and not from the battery when pre-entry climate control is activated.
 This gives you more range when you set off.